-The newest generation of transmit optics do allow for the possibility of the user adjusting the alignment in the field.
+The transmit optics on the LISST-100X do allow for the possibility of the user adjusting the alignment.
 A written procedure can be provided for this procedure.
 However, it is highly recommended that the need for re-alignment be discussed with a trained Sequoia Scientific technical service representative before attempting this procedure.

-Instrument Mounting
+Instrument Mounting, Storage and Maintenance

-This section contains information on mounting of the LISST-100X.
+This section contains information on mounting, storing and maintaining the LISST-100X.